AnaBondiguel/babyessentials/README.md

 The view is the interface for the application user and is responsible for displaying entities (the model) to the user, and allows the user to interact with the entities.
 In my application, the html.erb files in the folders - devise, registrations, sessions, shared, layouts, listings, orders, and pages allows me to insert ruby code in the views.
 This is how views can make use of the information passed to them by controllers from the models, and how I can embed logic directly in my web pages.

 The controller is the brain or the orchestrator.
 By default, only the ApplicationController in a Rails application inherits from ActionController::Base.
 All other controllers inherit from ApplicationController.
 This gives one class to configure things such as filtering of sensitive request parameters.
-In my application, I have application_controller, listings_controller, order_controller, and pages_controller.
+In my application, I have application_controller, listings_controller, order_controller, pages_controller and omniauth_callbacks_controller.
 The controllers interact with the views to get the content from the models in order to display and update the content based on user interaction.
 The controller executes actions and renders the view.
 In the controller action, the controller obtains information from the model and provides the information by using instance variables (e.g. @listing) to the view.
 With the appropriate information, the controller renders the view from the model.
 The rendered content is sent to the client.
 By default, the view that it renders is in the views directory and has a name to match the controller action.

 # R16.
 Detail any third party services that your app will use
 ### Heroku for application deployment